Advertising Standards Authority for Ireland

 releases latest Complaints Bulletin

-- 14 advertisements found to be in breach of the ASAI Code on grounds relating to Misleading Advertising, Health & Beauty, Nutrition and Children
+- 8 advertisements found to be in breach of the ASAI Code on grounds relating to Misleading Advertising, Recognisability, Principals, Substantiation/Health

-14 of the 17 advertisements were found to have been in breach of the ASAI Code on grounds relating to Misleading Advertising, Health & Beauty, Nutrition and Children.
-The advertisements complained of related to Email, Social Media, Online, Radio, Television and Print advertising.
+8 of the 10 advertisements were found to have been in breach of the ASAI Code on grounds related to Misleading Advertising, Recognisability, Principals, and Substantiation/Health.
+The advertisements complained of related to National and Regional Press, Television, Online, Radio and Print advertising.
 One of those upheld related to intra industry / interested party complaints.
-The ASAI Complaints Committee chose not to uphold two consumer complaints and one intra industry / interested party complaint.
+The ASAI Complaints Committee chose not to uphold one consumer complaint and one interested party complaint.